-And so, I am going to start off today by doing that and then will proceed to answer a quadrangle of questions that we can attach regarding diatomic molecules using molecular orbital theory.
+At the end of last hour, we had just gotten to the point of having developed the molecular orbital energy level diagram for the BH three molecule, this trigonal planar entity.
+And I had not had time last hour to show you what these molecular orbitals look like in their calculated form.
+And so, I am going to start off today by doing that, and then will proceed to answer a quadrangle of questions that we can attack regarding diatomic molecules using molecular orbital theory.

+Remember that?
 And what we have here, at the center of the molecule, is the 2s orbital on boron.

-And in this molecular orbital theory effectively what is happening is that 2s orbital on boron is reaching out and simultaneously overlapping with the three 1s orbitals on each of the hydrogens.
+And in this molecular orbital theory, effectively what is happening is that 2s orbital on boron is reaching out and simultaneously overlapping with the three 1s orbitals on each of the hydrogens.
 And the way that we have orthogonalized it and normalized it amounts to a single molecular orbital that can, if you will, house a pair of electrons in this orbital that is simultaneously bonding between boron and the three hydrogens.